Jane Goodall

 In 1965 Goodall was awarded a PhD in ethology from the University of Cambridge.
 In the 1960s Goodall published several accounts of her research in Tanzania, including a series of articles in National Geographic.
 Her first book-length study, In the Shadow of Man (1971), was later translated into 48 languages.
 She founded the Jane Goodall Institute in 1977 to promote wildlife conservation, followed by the Roots & Shoots youth programme in 1991, which grew into a global network.
 Goodall also established wildlife sanctuaries and reforestation projects in Africa and campaigned for the ethical treatment of animals in animal testing, animal husbandry and captivity.
 Goodall was appointed a United Nations Messenger of Peace in 2002, and advised organisations such as Save the Chimps and the Society for the Protection of Underground Networks.

 Throughout her career Goodall wrote 32 books, 15 of them for children, and was the subject of over 40 films.
 She remained an active lecturer, travelling extensively to promote conservation and climate action.
 Goodall was an honorary member of the World Future Council.
 Among other honours, she was a recipient of the National Geographic Society's Hubbard Medal, the Kyoto Prize, the Templeton Prize and the United States Presidential Medal of Freedom.
 In 2003 she was named a dame commander of the Order of the British Empire by Queen Elizabeth II.
 Goodall served on the board of the Nonhuman Rights Project from 2022 until her death.

-Early life
+Early life and education

-Valerie Jane Morris-Goodall was born in April 1934 in Hampstead, London, to Mortimer Herbert Morris-Goodall (1907–2001), a businessman, and Margaret Myfanwe Joseph (1906–2000), a novelist from Milford Haven, Pembrokeshire, who wrote under the pen name Vanne Morris-Goodall.
+Valerie Jane Morris-Goodall was born in April 1934 in Hampstead, London, to Mortimer Herbert Morris-Goodall, a businessman, and Margaret Myfanwe Joseph, a novelist from Milford Haven, Pembrokeshire, who wrote under the pen name Vanne Morris-Goodall.

 After the family moved to Bournemouth, Goodall attended Uplands School, an independent school in nearby Poole.

 When she was a child, Goodall's father gave her a stuffed toy chimpanzee named Jubilee as an alternative to a teddy bear.
 Goodall had said her fondness for it sparked her early love of animals, commenting, "My mother's friends were horrified by this toy, thinking it would frighten me and give me nightmares."
-Jubilee was still on Goodall's dresser in London as of the year 2000.
+Jubilee was still on Goodall's dresser in London as of 2000.